mandavamunya/Socca/README.md

 A distributed cache service was added to keep track of each application client's state.
 Only the current state of the client is saved in redis cache.

-### Entity Relationship Diagram (ERD) for the application states that will be saved in the database.
+### Entity Relationship Diagram (ERD) for the application states that will be saved in the distributed Redis cache.
 ![](https://github.com/mandavamunya/Socca/blob/main/image/entity_relational_diagram.png)

 # In progress